jaehee99/CSC_485_Music_Project/README.md

 <img src = "image_folder/variable_description.png">

   <dt> How big is it (number of items and attributes)? </dt>
+  <dd> There are 32,833 observations </dd>
+  <dd> There are 20 variables </dd>

   <dt> Do you have it in hand already, and if not, why not? </dt>
+  <dd> Yes, our team have the data for our own.
+We derived dataset from tidytuesday github and removed unnecessary variables and renamed the variable names so that it is clear for us to analyze </dd>
 </dl>